observablehq/framework/docs/lib/inputs.md

 # Observable Inputs

-Observable Inputs are lightweight interface components—buttons, sliders, dropdowns, tables, and the like—to help you explore data and build interactive displays.
+[Observable Inputs](https://github.com/observablehq/inputs) provides lightweight interface components — buttons, sliders, dropdowns, tables, and the like — to help you explore data and build interactive displays.

-This library is available by default as `Inputs` in Markdown, but you can import it explicitly like so:
+Observable Inputs is available by default as `Inputs` in Markdown, but you can import it explicitly like so:

 ```js echo
 import * as Inputs from "npm:@observablehq/inputs";